ibm-cloud-docs/vpc/snapshots_vpc_create.md

 4. Under **Volume**, click **Edit** to select a volume form the list that is displayed, then click **Save**.
 A summary is shown in the side panel.
 5. Click **Create block storage snapshot**.
 A message indicates that the snapshot is being created and you're returned to the volume details page.
 6. To view the snapshot, click the **Backups and Snapshots** tab.
+7. If you want to enable fast restore clones for the snapshot, scroll to the **Fast restore** card and click **Edit**.
+In the side panel, select the zones where you want to enable fast restore clones.
+Click **Save**.

 ## Create a snapshot from the CLI
 {: #snapshots-vpc-create-cli}